-As women, our hormones fluctuate every single day.
 What our bodies need this week won’t be the same for the next week.
-Understanding how to exercise for your menstrual cycle will change the game for you.
+Understanding your menstrual cycle and exercise will change the game for you.

 You will know what ways to move your body, so you get the results you want!
 It isn’t about ignoring your body’s signals but adapting to them.
 However, if you have hormonal imbalances, I recommend getting those situated first, especially if you’re on birth control.
 The recommendations below are for those with a regular monthly cycle.

-As women, we go through four phases: menstruation, follicular, ovulatory, and luteal.
+As women, we go through four phases of the menstrual cycle: menstruation, follicular, ovulatory, and luteal.

-During this phase is when we have our period.
+This phase is when we have our period.
 On average, your period can last anywhere from 3 to 7 days.
-Hormonal, this is when Estrogen and Progesterone are low (very low).
+Hormonal, this is when Estrogen and Progesterone levels are very low.

 The follicular begins the day you start your period and continues until you ovulate.
 During this period, Estrogen will be increasing to grow a follicle to become an egg then.
-Progesterone also begins rising but not as rapidly as the Estrogen.
-This phase usually lasts 7-10 days.
+Progesterone also begins rising slowly.
+This phase lasts 7-10 days.

 The final phase begins right after ovulation is done and lasts for 10-14 days.
 Hormonally we see a little rise in Estrogen only to drop off again.
 However, Progesterone will peak at the midway point of this phase.
 Then it will drop off like Estrogen if the egg was not fertilized.

-Once your period starts, it is optimal to use that week as a recovery week.
+Once your period starts, it is best to use that week as a recovery week.
 You may be feeling fatigued as you are losing more iron during your flow.
-If you want to exercise, stick to things like walking, stretching, yoga, and so on.
+If you want to exercise, stick to light walking, stretching, yoga, and so on.

 The beginning of your follicular phase starts the day you get your period.
 Usually, during the first few days, you can feel tired and unmotivated.
 But by the end of your period, there’s often a feeling of sudden energy and motivation.

-This is why during the first two weeks of this phase, it is optimal to lift heavy, focus on anaerobic activity, and go for those PR’s you want to hit.
+This is why during the first two weeks of this phase, it is optimal to strength training, focus on anaerobic activity, and go for those PR’s you want to hit.
 What is also important is during this phase is carbohydrates are used more efficiently.
 This is the best time for exercise performance.

 The reason is due to the increase in Estrogen; we become more insulin sensitive.
 Another benefit of high-intensity exercise is it can help boost metabolism.
 As we get closer to ovulation, our metabolism can take a bit of a dip.

-Right after ovulation is when the luteal phase begins.
 This is when women notice a significant change in energy.
 Workouts you did in weeks one and two can feel harder.
-It can also feel that it takes longer to recover, as well.
+It can also think that it takes longer to recover, as well.

 The energy decline is also caused by us become a bit insulin resistant.
-This means your body isn’t using the carbohydrates effectively.
-Instead of those high-intensity exercises, aim to do more steady-state exercise.
+This means your body isn’t using carbohydrates effectively.
 You can do things like bodyweight training, walking, hiking, or even active recovery.

-Here is a simpler way to break down your training to exercise for your menstrual cycle.
+Here is a more straightforward way to break down your training to exercise for your menstrual cycle.

 I hope this helps you to have a deeper understanding of your body.
-The goal isn’t to have you ignore your menstrual cycle, but to work with it.
-I’d love for you to share this with other women in your life!
+The goal isn’t to have you ignore your menstrual cycle but to work with it.

 Thank youu so much for reading!